-Master Site Plan: A City Council approved plan depicting the proposed development of a neighborhood within the Mullan FBC.
+Master Site Plan: A governing body approved plan depicting the proposed development of within the Mullan FBC Area.

 Meeting Hall: A building available for gatherings, including conferences, that accommodates at least one room equivalent to a minimum of 10 square feet per projected dwelling unit within the Pedestrian Shed in which it is located.